Guiding Light (1980–1989): 1980–1983

 As it turned out, Carrie Marler's problems were due to her having a multiple personality disorder.
-As one of the split personalities known as Carrie Anderson (or Carrie #2 for short), Carrie seduced Josh Lewis into her bed, seduced the next door neighbor boy, Ron Kennedy to lose his virginity to her, and also put herself in bed with Justin (which both Jackie and Ross both found out about) and Carrie #2 falsely accused Justin and herself of having an affair.
-Carrie #1 or the original personality, Carrie Todd Marler came to, she was very confused and outraged at Ross' accusations.
-Things came to a head in May 1982, when Carrie #2 came to Josh's office and screamed hysterically, at Josh that he had promised to marry her once she divorced Ross.
-Derek Colby overheard this, and Carrie #2 came out and kissed Derek on the cheek (which totally embarrassed Derek, especially when Ross showed up and Carrie #2 ran off; Derek had apparently felt slightly guilty about this kiss when he confronted Hillary about the letter supposedly from "Nola" about Hillary's "affair" with Tony Reardon).
+As one of the split personalities known as Carrie Anderson (or Carrie No. 2 for short), Carrie seduced Josh Lewis into her bed, seduced the next door neighbor boy, Ron Kennedy to lose his virginity to her, and also put herself in bed with Justin (which both Jackie and Ross both found out about) and Carrie No. 2 falsely accused Justin and herself of having an affair.
+Carrie No. 1 or the original personality, Carrie Todd Marler came to, she was very confused and outraged at Ross' accusations.
+Things came to a head in May 1982, when Carrie No. 2 came to Josh's office and screamed hysterically, at Josh that he had promised to marry her once she divorced Ross.
+Derek Colby overheard this, and Carrie No. 2 came out and kissed Derek on the cheek (which totally embarrassed Derek, especially when Ross showed up and Carrie No. 2 ran off; Derek had apparently felt slightly guilty about this kiss when he confronted Hillary about the letter supposedly from "Nola" about Hillary's "affair" with Tony Reardon).
 Josh would also have an affair with Morgan Nelson, whose modeling career Josh was funding, which would later lead to the break-up of Morgan and Kelly's marriage.
-Later in the month, Carrie #2 would attempt to kill Ross with a pair of sewing scissors, but luckily before Carrie #2 could do so, Carrie #1 came to, and Ross got her to go to Dr. Sara McIntyre for treatment.
-Unfortunately, Sara didn't know if she had enough resources to make Carrie whole, but did get a third personality, Carrie McKenzie (or Carrie #3) a childlike personality, to give her strength to Carrie #1 to help her heal, and then Carrie was sent off to England for treatment with a specialist.
+Later in the month, Carrie No. 2 would attempt to kill Ross with a pair of sewing scissors, but luckily before Carrie No. 2 could do so, Carrie No. 1 came to, and Ross got her to go to Dr. Sara McIntyre for treatment.
+Unfortunately, Sara didn't know if she had enough resources to make Carrie whole, but did get a third personality, Carrie McKenzie (or Carrie #3) a childlike personality, to give her strength to Carrie No. 1 to help her heal, and then Carrie was sent off to England for treatment with a specialist.
 Carrie also called Jackie, to apologize, before she left (Jackie had gone off to stay with her father in May 1982, after "discovering" the "affair" between Justin and Carrie), and Jackie began making her way home to Justin, Phillip and their recently born (also September 1981) daughter, Samantha Marler, but Jackie would be killed in a plane crash before she could make it home.

 Vanessa Chamberlain was put into an odd relationship with the lower middle class, Tony Reardon, when her friend Trish Lewis recommended Tony to help with some repairs in her apartment.
 Tony would break up with Vanessa, after Nola and Hillary let Tony know about Vanessa's role in getting Derek Colby to leave Hillary.
 (Surprisingly though Derek started dating Katie, who understood about the friendship between him and Nola, where Hillary did not, but Derek and Hillary had very little interaction in scenes as they somehow avoided each other.
 Derek, as well as Harley Venton the show, would leave Springfield when he started to realize that Katie was really in love with Justin Marler.)